 Research studies are often conducted with funds from funding agencies.
 The amount of funding and resources committed to the research area directly affect the development, quality, and services related to it.
-Even though funds are important to smoothly conduct research, it is also equally important to strategize your path into choosing the right funding body.
-A wisely chosen funding body is not only confined to gathering financial aid, but also has supplementary advantages that help maximize the value of a research study.
+Even though funds are important to smoothly conduct research, it is also equally important to strategize your path into choosing the right research funding body.
+A wisely chosen research funding body is not only confined to gathering financial aid, but also has supplementary advantages that help maximize the value of a research study.

 Don’t Take Funds for Granted!